compose-generator/compose-generator/docs/docs/quick-start.md

 ### Generate your first Docker Compose Configuration

 The first step is, to start your Docker instance on your host system.
-That given, follow one guide below to proceed.
+That given, follow one guide below to proceed:

 ??? question "I want to start from scratch"
     If you haven't started to work on your project you can simply run `$ compose-generator --with-instructions` to generate a compose project from scratch.